ZornsLemma/ozmoo/acorn-changelog.md

 * Move streams_init to discardable init code, shrinking the runtime code by 25 bytes.

+* Some initialisation code has been shuffled around, shrinking the runtime code by 9 bytes.
+Some code which should have always been located in the Z-machine stack during initialisation (and always was, in practice) has now been moved so it is explicitly located there.

 * Miscellaneous other micro-optimisations to save a few bytes/cycles.
 I haven't counted but I suspect cumulatively these save at least 30 bytes.

 ## 14.22 (alpha 57)